-To view media list for a saveset
+To view the media details for a saveset

-- 1 On the Create Restore Job Choose Saveset page, select the applicable saveset. - 2 In the Saveset Information area, click Media List. - 3 In the dialog box that appears, you can view the data and index segment details.
-For each data segment, you can view the media label, media group, offset, segment size, and media location.
-For index segments, you can view the media label, media group, and media location. - 4 Click Close to close the dialog box.
+- 1 On the Create Restore Job Choose Saveset page, select the applicable saveset. - 2 In the Saveset Information area, click Media List. - 3 In the dialog box that appears, you can view the following details: - Backup size: This area shows the total size of the saveset in number of bytes - Data segment table: This table shows information about the media items that contain the data segments.
+You can view the following details: media label, media group label, stream ID, starting byte number, ending byte number, and media location - Index segment table: This table shows information about the media items that contain the index segments.
+You can view the media label and media location. - 4 Click Close to close the dialog box.